alt-react/Active-Directory-Home-Lab/README.md

 <summary>Set VirtualBox settings to NAT network</summary>
 <br>

    Why?
-So that  virtual machines can be on the same network, and still have internet access
+So that  virtual machines can be on the same network and still have internet access

+   1) open VirtualBox, click on "Tools", then click on "Network"
+   2) click the "NAT Networks" tab, then click the "Create" button
+   3) click on the newly created "NatNetwork" then change "Name" to whatever you like (optional)
+   4) change

 </details>